deepinsight/insightface/README.md

 ## Introduction

-InsightFace is an open source face analysis toolbox, mainly based on MXNet.
+InsightFace is an open source 2D&3D deep face analysis toolbox, mainly based on MXNet.

 The master branch works with **MXNet 1.2 to 1.6**, with **Python 3.x**.